worldline/FoldableLayout/README.md

 [Update] Is a library available ?
 =================================
-[Update] Since a lot of peope seems to endorse this code, I may consider releasing the `foldablelayout` on Sonatype as is.
+[Update] Since a lot of people seems to endorse this code, I am considering to release the `foldablelayout` on Sonatype as is.

 However, this code is very much specific (even if it is working from a separate gradle module).
 This is more a showcase, and if you want to use it, I greatly recommend you to understand the code from the `foldablelayout` and adapt it